astronomer/airflow-guides/guides/dags.md

 Every DAG requires a `dag_id` and a `schedule_interval`.
 All other parameters are optional.
 The following parameters are the most frequently used:

 - `dag_id`: The name of the DAG.
 This must be unique for each DAG in the Airflow environment.
 This parameter is required.
 - `schedule_interval`: A timedelta expression defining how often a DAG runs.
 This parameter is required.
 If the DAG should only be run on demand, `None` can be provided.
+Alternatively the schedule interval can be provided as a CRON expression or as a macro like '@daily'.
 - `start_date`: The date for which the first DAG run should occur.
 If a DAG is added after the `start_date`, the scheduler will attempt to backfill all missed DAG runs provided `catchup` (see below) is not set to `False`.
 - `end_date`: The date beyond which no further DAG runs will be scheduled.
 Defaults to `None`.
 - `catchup`: Whether the scheduler should backfill all missed DAG runs between the current date and the start date when the DAG is added.
 Defaults to `True`.
 - `default_args`: A dictionary of parameters that will be applied to all tasks in the DAG.
-These parameters will be passed directly to each operator, so they must be parameters that are part of the `BaseOperator`.
+These parameters will be passed directly to each operator, so they must be parameters that are part of the [`BaseOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/baseoperator/index.html).
 - `max_active_tasks`: The number of task instances allowed to run concurrently.
 - `max_active_runs`: The number of active DAG runs allowed to run concurrently.
 - `default_view`: The default view of the DAG in the Airflow UI (grid, graph, duration, gantt, or landing_times).